 The material builds up gradually during the semester in this class.
-Each week builds on the material in previous weeks.
+In contrast to other courses each week builds on the material in previous weeks and the models we are building become larger and more complex over the course of the semester.
+Not understanding the basics and falling behind will make it very difficult to catch up.
 Therefore, we expect you to keep up to date with the material.
-If you fall behind, then it will be very difficult to catch up.

-We are happy to discuss any questions or concerns you may have about any aspect of the course at any time during the semester, at the end of the lecture, or during office hours.
+We are happy to discuss any questions or concerns you may have about any aspect of the course at any time during the semester.
 However, please consult your tutor first.
 We encourage students to work with each other during the semester.